darkwizz/nlp-master-thesis/README.md

 optional arguments:
   -h, --help            show this help message and exit -n {plt5,papugapt2}, --model_name {plt5,papugapt2}
                         a model name to use.
-In this master thesis most likely T5 and GPT2 will be considered -r {baseline}, --revision {baseline}
+In this master thesis most likely T5 and GPT2 only will be considered -r {baseline}, --revision {baseline}
                         model revision, the names might be weird as they should follow Python naming conventions -b BASE_DATA_PATH, --base-data-path BASE_DATA_PATH